visurg-ai/LEMON/README.md

 SurgFM model
 -------------
-You can download the SurgFM full checkpoint which contains backbone and projection head weights for both student and teacher networks at <a href="">SurgFM</a>.
+You can download the SurgFM full checkpoint which contains backbone and projection head weights for both student and teacher networks at [🤗 SurgFM](https://huggingface.co/visurg/SurgFM).

 **SurgFM training:**